nesi/python-package-training/_lessons/python-object-oriented/01-whatisoo.md

 ```python
 from sklearn.linear_model import LinearRegression
 ```
 `LinearRegression` is a class.
-Class names often start with a capital letter.
-A class denotes a type, in this case a type linear model regression
+A class denotes a type, in this case a linear regression type.

+We can think of a class as the analogy to the brand of a consumer good.
+For example, the class of a handbag may be "Gucci".

+Hint: In sklearn and other packages, class names start with a capital letter.

 ## What is an instance of a class

-An instance of a class is a particular realisation of a given class.
+An _instance_ is a particular realisation of a class.
 Sometimes an instance is simply referred to as an object.

+To pursue our handbag analogy, an instance would be a particular handbag.
+There may be many handbags of the same class, which may be slightly different but all of the "Gucci" brand.

 In the code below
 ```python
 mymodel = LinearRegression(fit_intercept=False)
 ```
 we create model called `mymodel` by creating an instance of class `LinearRegression`.
-There can be many instances of the same type.
-For instance, we might have
+It is possible to cerate multiple instances of the same class, e.g.
 ```python
 model1 = LinearRegression(positive=False)
 model2 = LinearRegression(positive=True)